botr99/tp/docs/UserGuide.md

 #### Deleting a lesson from a tutee : `deletelesson`

-Deletes an existing lesson from your tutee and from your schedule.
+If you are no longer teaching a specific lesson with your tutee, you can remove that lesson from Track-O. This lesson will be removed from your schedule too.

 <img src="deletelesson_ug.png" width="95%"/>